AtharvRedij/vidly/README.md

 # Vidly

 Vidly is a webapp created with the help of react by following the course created by Mosh Hamedani - [Mastering React](https://codewithmosh.com/p/mastering-react "Mastering React").
-App is powered by Node.js backend taken from [here](https://github.com/mosh-hamedani/vidly-api-node "here").

 ## Available Scripts